 - Access routes – improved connections across the county for walkers, cyclists and horseriders

 - Accessible greenspace – enhancement of key sites and greenspace creation in areas of deficit

-You can see from even these two local examples that the way in which mapping has taken place, and the methodologies used, have been different across the country.
+You can see from even these local examples that the way in which mapping has taken place, and the methodologies used, have been different across the country.
 In order to make sense of the national picture, the first step is to agree a national framework that sets out exactly what should be mapped, and identifies a common methodology, or ensures that methodologies used are complementary so that maps can easily be joined together to work at different scales.
 This should be agreed with input from existing local nature mapping initiatives, especially where these maps are already in use.

 A lot of this work has already been done, and in fact current planning policy already recommends that local planning authorities should map ecological networks.
 The difference now is that the Wildlife Trusts are calling for publication of these maps to be a legal requirement.